-As we show in this note, equation (2) is a pure salt flux whereas (1) is a balanced diffusive salt flux, which we term here a salinity flux.
-The balanced salt flux (1) represents a vertical diffusive salt flux balancing an opposing diffusive freshwater flux, with this balance required to maintain the kinematic constraint of zero net diffusive flux of seawater mass.
-The balanced salt flux (1) is the natural means to specify salinity changes and the consequent density changes and surface 63 buoyancy forcing.
-In contrast, calculating salinity and density changes from the pure salt flux (2) 64 is less straightforward.
-Notably, Schmitt et al. (1989), Speer and Tziperman (1992) and Large and 65 Nurser (2001) have used an incorrect formulation for the buoyancy flux based on the pure salt flux 66 \mathscr{S}'{in} in (2), in which they mistakenly used this salt flux to compute the buoyancy flux.
+As we show in this note, Eq.
+(2) is a pure salt flux whereas Eq.
+(1) is a balanced diffusive salt flux.
+The balanced salt flux in Eq.
+(1) represents a vertical diffusive salt flux balancing an opposing diffusive freshwater flux, with this balance required to maintain the kinematic constraint of zero net diffusive flux of seawater mass.
+The balanced salt flux in Eq.
+(1) is the natural means to specify salinity changes and the consequent density changes and surface buoyancy forcing.
+In contrast, calculating salinity and density changes from the pure salt flux in Eq.
+(2) is less straightforward.
+Notably, Schmitt et al. (1989), Speer and Tziperman (1992), and Large and Nurser (2001) have used an incorrect formulation for the buoyancy flux based on the pure salt flux \mathscr{S}'{in} in Eq.
+(2), in which they mistakenly used this salt flux to compute the buoyancy flux.

-67 b.
+b.
 Purpose of this note